-It’s that last factor we’ll look at in this article.
+It’s that first factor we’ll look at in this article.
 What are email spam words and how do they work?
 Is there a good way to make sure your team is avoiding them?

 Understanding Email Spam Words

-Avoiding these words can be frustrating, as the list of potential trigger words in your subject line encompass hundreds of words having to do with financial, medical, and marketing topics, as well as discussion about employment, overt calls-to-action, overly enthusiastic adjectives, and even common greetings.
+Avoiding these words can be frustrating, as the list of potential trigger words in your subject line encompasses hundreds of words having to do with financial, medical, and marketing topics, as well as discussion about employment, overt calls-to-action, overly enthusiastic adjectives, and even common greetings.
 A quick Google search will reveal exhaustive lists of common email spam words.
-Referencing these lists as you create your emails will help you avoid any spam word pitfalls.
+If you reference these lists as you create your emails it will help you avoid any spam word pitfalls.

 How to Keep Your Emails Out of the Spam Box

 How you communicate your message is as important as the message itself.
-Salesforce points out that image-heavy emails often end up destined for the spam box, as do emails that use excessive amounts of ALL-CAPS TYPING.
+Salesforce points out that image-heavy emails often end up destined for the spam box, as do emails that use excessive amounts of words in all capital letters.
 As for images, a 60/40 text-to-image ratio is a good guideline.
 Too many exclamation points or the inclusion of attachments can also cause your email to be flagged as spam.

 These are a lot of factors to keep track of as you design an email campaign.
 When all is said and done, how can you ensure that you haven’t violated any of these guidelines?
 It helps to use A/B testing to see which subject lines and email content is more successful.
 However, the easiest way to ensure that your email marketing campaigns will be successful is to enlist the assistance of a marketing firm with experience in creating successful email campaigns.
-In addition to generating results that don’t end up caught in a spam filter, you won’t have to peruse long lists of email spam words and you’ll be free to focus on doing what you need to do— run your business.
+In addition to generating results, you won’t have to peruse long lists of email spam words (they already know the words to avoid) and you’ll be free to focus on running your business.